FertigLab/CoGAPSGuide/proceduretwo.md

                   distributed="genome-wide") # parallelize across sets
 ```

-If you wish to run distributed CoGAPS, which is recommended to improve the computational efficiency for most large datasets, you must also call the setDistributedParams function.
-For a complete description of the parallelization strategy used in distributed CoGAPS, please refer to the section titled “Finding robust patterns using consensus across parallel sets”, as well as Fig. 3.
+If you wish to run **distributed CoGAPS**, which is recommended to improve the computational efficiency for most large datasets, you must also call the **setDistributedParams** function.
+For a complete description of the parallelization strategy used in distributed CoGAPS, please refer to the section titled “**Finding robust patterns using consensus across parallel sets**”, as well as [Fig. 3](/CoGAPS/troubleshooting/#procedure-2).

 ```yml
 > pdac_params <- setDistributedParams(pdac_params, nSets=7)
 setting distributed parameters - call this again if you change nPatterns
 ```

-Box 15 demonstrates viewing all parameters and their values that have been set.
+**Box 15** demonstrates viewing all parameters and their values that have been set.

 ---